shradinx/3d-turtle-mapping/README.md

 1. Install the pip requirements in `requirements.txt` by running `pip install -r requirements.txt`
 2. Run the `main.py` script to start the 3D application and websocket server.
 3. Connect your in-game ComputerCraft turtle to the server using one of two methods linked below and run the script.
-   1. *(Recommended)* Command for pastebin: `pastebin get 39M0XxZp` (Optional `websocket.lua` can be appened if you want to change the script name when downloading from pastebin)
+   1. *(Recommended)* Command for pastebin: `pastebin get 39M0XxZp` (Optional `websocket.lua` can be appended if you want to change the script name when downloading from pastebin)
    2. Download the `websocket.lua` script found in the `src/turtle` directory, and upload it to your turtle using your file upload of choice.
 4. Done!
 Your turtle is now connected to the websocket server and you can control it via the keyboard/mouse and action buttons.